 Why is a benefit/risk profile important?

 If medical devices are used, desired and adverse effects occur.
 The desired effects are part of the intended use of medical devices.
 The adverse effects are “side effects”.

 Unexpected events can also occur, which can lead to adverse effects.
-In the risk assessment, the manufacturer must systematically analyse these effects and assign severity levels.
+In the risk assessment, the manufacturer must systematically analyze these effects and assign severity levels.

-In addition to the severity, the probability of occurrence is key, i.e. the probability of the occurrence of an undesired effect in connection with the probability that an undesired effect leads to damage.
+In addition to the severity, the probability of occurrence is key, i.e. the probability of the occurrence of an undesired effect in connection with the probability that an undesired effect leads to harm.